 chopped parsley or chives

-– Peel onion and chop fine, saute in the sunflower oil until they are transparent.
+– Peel onion and chop fine, saute in butter until transparent.

-– Peel kohlrabi and chop in cubes, add to onions.
+– Prepare kohlrabi: Remove leaves, peel and chop in smaller cubes, add to onions.

-– Cut ham in very small and fine cubes; fry ham cubes in a separate pan without adding any oil.
+– Cut ham in very small and fine cubes, then fry ham cubes in a separate pan without adding any oil.

-– Add vegetable broth to kohlrabi and let simmer until kohlrabi is soft but not too much (al dente).
+– Add vegetable broth to kohlrabi and let simmer on low heat until kohlrabi is soft but not mushy!
+There should be a slight firmness.

 – Remove from stove.